Filling out texas mineral rights addendum

 You’re welcome.
 It is my belief hand-written language in a document such as the earlier mentioned Notwithstanding amendment may be superior to that which is printed in type.
 If you sign any document other than the form, it might behoove you to insert handwritten language stating the document is subject and inferior to the mineral reservation in the form.

-TREC contract forms are intended for use primarily by licensed real estate brokers or sales agents who are trained in their correct use .
+TREC contract forms are intended for use primarily by licensed real estate brokers or sales agents who are trained in their correct use.

 Attorneys also use the forms.
 Mistakes in the use of any of the forms may result in financial loss or a contract which is unenforceable.
 Persons using these forms assume all risks associated with their proper use.

 You are using a document that, once signed and filed in the courthouse deed records, becomes unchangeable.
-Anything written above the signatures need to be initialed and dated by all signers.
+Anything written above the signatures needs to be initialed and dated by all signers.
 If not, there is a potential argument that the language was not there when signed.

-In law it is referred to as the “ four corners” doctrine.
+In law, it is referred to as the “four corners” doctrine.
 What is written, and as it is written, is what a court has to rely on.
 Cases in Texas have been won and lost based on misapplied punctuations - a comma in the wrong place or omitted, and especially references to mineral interests.

-A judge I once knew had a sign on her wall that read “You may think you understand what I said (wrote) but, what I said (wrote) is not what I meant”.
+A judge I once knew had a sign on her wall that read, “You may think you understand what I said (wrote) but, what I said (wrote) is not what I meant.”

 So trace back through the deeds to where a previous owner originally had 100% and make sure you can prove you have 50% of the minerals.
 Wording in previous documents may prove you have less than 50%.
-Someone may have said they were conveying 50% of the minerals thinking they were conveying all that they had when, but in reality, they conveyed 50% of what they owned and mistakenly kept the other 50%.
+Someone may have said they were conveying 50% of the minerals thinking they were conveying all that they had, but in reality, they conveyed 50% of what they owned and mistakenly kept the other 50%.

 As an example, I convey 1/2 of what I own to you for some purpose.
 I own 50% and you own 50%.
 Using the exact same language you convey back to me.
 I now own only 75% and you still own 25%.